pyepye/django-magiclink/README.md

 MAGICLINK_EMAIL_STYLES = {
     'logo_url': 'https://example.com/logo.png',  # Full URL.
 This should be either a jpeg or png due to email clients 'background-colour': '#ffffff',   # Emails background colour
-    'main-text-color': '#000000',  # Color of the text in the email, this should be very different to the background 'button-background-color': '#0078be',  # Color of the text in the email, this should be very different to the background 'button-text-color': '#ffffff',  # Color of the button text, this should be very different to the buton background }
+    'main-text-color': '#000000',  # Color of the text in the email, this should be very different from the background 'button-background-color': '#0078be',  # Color of the text in the email, this should be very different from the background
+    'button-text-color': '#ffffff',  # Color of the button text, this should be very different from the button background }
 ```